 a strange side effect for a stimulant

-that lure one playfully into thinking,
+that lure one playfully into thinking

-the way the Cheshire cat entreats Alice
+the way the Cheshire Cat entreats Alice

-as it makes them inclined to be focused,
+inclined to be focused, catecholamine

-masquerading as epinephrine, dopamine.
+masquerading as epinephrine and dopamine.

-Euphoria is the absence of distractions,
+Euphoria is the absence of distraction,

-the state of readiness, and readiness is all,
+the state of readiness, and readiness is all.

-but being unaccustomed to happiness,
+But being unaccustomed to happiness,

-or overdosing on it, one forgoes thinking
+or overdoing it, one forgoes thinking

 for feeling itself, and stares at a wall.